oracle-livelabs/database/global-microservices-jakartadata-nosql/create-populate-tables/create-populate-tables.md

     RETURNING *
     </copy>
     ```
 8. Let's insert rows using the upload data feature.
-Upload the file `movie-file-kvjson.json` in your computer.
+Upload the file `book-file-kvjson.json` in your computer.

-   Right click button on this link [upload-file](./files/movie-file-kvjson.json), then click on **Save link as**.
+   Right click button on this link [upload-file](./files/book-file-kvjson.json), then click on **Save link as**.

 9. Click **Upload Data**, and the 'Upload Data' screen appears.

     ![uplaod-data](./images/upload-data.png)

-10. Upload the file `movie-file-kvjson.json` that you download in the step 8 and wait for the download of 50 records.
+10. Upload the file `book-file-kvjson.json` that you download in the step 8 and wait for the download of 50 records.
 Click on **close** when finished with the upload.
     ![uplaod-data-screen](./images/upload-data-screen.png)

     To summarize, in this Lab you have seen two different ways to insert data into a table.

 ## Task 4:  Show Data From the Console

-Starting with the `Movie` demo table, we can go and look at the data we
+Starting with the `Book` demo table, we can go and look at the data we
 inserted for that table.

 1. On the left click **Explore data**

     ![table-row-select](./images/table-row-select.png)

-2. In the textbox **SQL statement**, check to see if the text **SELECT * FROM Movie** is
+2. In the textbox **SQL statement**, check to see if the text **SELECT * FROM Book** is
 present in the box.
 If not, remove what is there and insert it.
 This will
 select all the rows from our table.
 Click **Execute**